 However, benefits can be experienced in a single session, particularly effects such as increased energy and mood.
 It is advised to continue with a red light therapy protocol for an extended period of time, even if symptoms have subsided.

 Red light therapy is currently approved by the FDA and considered completely safe.

-Although the benefits of red light therapy have been demonstrated as generally safe, no one thing is good for the entire population.
-Since many of these devices used pulse or flash light, it could be dangerous for anyone with a history of seizures.
+Although red light therapy benefits have been demonstrated as generally safe, no one thing is good for the entire population.
+Since many of these devices used pulse or flashlight, it could be dangerous for anyone with a history of seizures.

-Although red light has been shown to be safe to use during pregnancy, it is best to consult with a healthcare professional before you start using any new therapeutic intervention while pregnant.
+Although red light is safe to use during pregnancy, it is best to consult with a healthcare professional before you start using any new therapeutic intervention while pregnant.

 Can You Get a Tan From Red Light Therapy?

 Since red light therapy does not contain UV light, you cannot get a tan from red light therapy alone.
 Some devices offer a full spectrum of light, in which case you can get a tan from these machines, but red light alone will not tan nor burn the skin.